HorusRS/Horus/docs/Protocol.md

-# General protocol for authentication, security alerts and file synchronization
+# Authentication and Security Protocol for eBPF Agents protocol for authentication, security alerts and file synchronization
-This file is the documentation of the general use protocol to be used in the eBPF agent and the server
+This file is the documentation of the general protocol to be used in the eBPF agent and the server

 The protocol will allow for:
 - Authenticating the agents and the server